ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 General guidelines & tips
 =========================

-* Each module should be self-contained in one file, so it can be auto-transferred by Ansible.
+* Each module should be self-contained in one file, so it can be auto-transferred by ``ansible-base``.
 * Module name MUST use underscores instead of hyphens or spaces as a word separator.
-Using hyphens and spaces will prevent Ansible from importing your module.
+Using hyphens and spaces will prevent ``ansible-base`` from importing your module.
 * Always use the ``hacking/test-module.py`` script when developing modules - it will warn you about common pitfalls.
 * If you have a local module that returns facts specific to your installations, a good name for this module is ``site_facts``.
 * Eliminate or minimize dependencies.
 If your module has dependencies, document them at the top of the module file and raise JSON error messages when dependency import fails.